OrenKogan/goldenRoute/README.md

 The nearest airport information is obtained via the OpenAIP API.

 **Bonuses**
-BONUS 1: Time Calculation for Missile-Flight Intersection
+**BONUS 1: Time Calculation for Missile-Flight Intersection**

 We are solving for T, the time when the missile and a friendly flight will intersect.
+We convert latitude and longitude into a 2D form
 The known parameters are:

 	V: Speed of the friendly flight
 	U: Speed of the enemy missile